r-pufky/docs/troubleshooting-pc.md

 Random "Crashes"
 ----------------
 In most cases I've seen, this is due to hardware not connect properly, or actual defective hardware.
-Most BSOD's I've seen in Windows 10 are actuall hardware related and not due to funky Windows installs.
+Most BSOD's I've seen in Windows 10 are actually hardware related and not due to funky Windows installs.

 First, make sure when you run tests, you log everything.
 When you crash you will